How to Help Heartburn – 7 Simple Lifestyle Changes

 5. Review Your Diet

-If you figured eating buckets of fried, fatty or greasy food puts you at a higher risk of heartburn, you would be right.10 Avoiding – or at least cutting down on10– high-fat, processed and fried foods will reduce the likelihood of digestive discomfort.
-However, some healthier, nutritious foods such as avocados and nuts are also high in fat and therefore can similarly increase your heartburn risk.
+If you figured eating buckets of fried, fatty or greasy food puts you at a higher risk of heartburn, you would be right.10 Avoiding – or at least cutting down on – high-fat, processed and fried foods will reduce the likelihood of digestive discomfort.10 However, some healthier, nutritious foods are also high in fat and therefore can similarly increase your heartburn risk.
 The trick is not to avoid healthy fats altogether, but to eat less of them.10

-Be aware of other foods and drinks that can raise your heartburn risk, such as citrus fruits10, onions10, garlic10, tomatoes10, whole milk11, spicy foods10, mint10, alcohol11, caffeine10, and carbonated beverages11.
-Substitute these for heartburn-friendly foods such as oatmeal, potatoes and other vegetables, ginger, lean meats, and seafood.10 Learn more about how diet can cause heartburn.
+Be aware of other foods and drinks that can raise your heartburn risk, such as citrus fruits, onions, garlic, tomatoes, whole milk, spicy foods, mint, alcohol, caffeine, and carbonated beverages.10,11 Substitute these for heartburn-friendly foods such as oatmeal, potatoes and other vegetables, ginger, lean meats, and seafood.10 Learn more about how diet can cause heartburn.

 6. Exercise Properly

-Taking regular exercise can help to manage your weight and generally keep you healthy.
-However, certain types of exercise may make your heartburn symptoms worse, and intense exercise is known to exacerbate symptoms of acid reflux.12 Opt instead for calmer activities–such as walking or swimming – that are gentler on your stomach.
+Exercising regularly can help you manage your weight and generally keep you healthy.
+However, certain types of exercise may make your heartburn symptoms worse, and intense exercise is known to exacerbate symptoms of acid reflux.12 Opt instead for calmer activities – such as walking or swimming – that are gentler on your stomach.
 It's also important not to exercise right after eating or drinking, as this can cause heartburn symptoms to flare up.12

 7. Relax

-Stress is also tied to heartburn and acid reflux.
-Around 34 percent of Americans who regularly suffer from stress claim it upsets their stomachs.13 Stress increases stomach acid production, which in turn can cause or exacerbate heartburn.13
+Stress is also tied to heartburn and acid reflux.13 Stress increases stomach acid production, which in turn can cause or exacerbate heartburn.13

 How to Treat Heartburn with Antacids